SRCD Teaching Mentorship Program

 How are mentor and mentee matched?

-The Teaching Committee will match each mentee with a mentor, and send contact information for each person via email.
+Both fill out a short application.
+The Teaching Committee will match each mentee with a mentor, and send contact information to each person via email.

 What is the length of formal commitment?